Volatile Organic Compounds - TVOC

 1. Description

-Volatile organic compounds- VOCs - or TVOC, are all those hydrocarbons present in a gaseous state at normal ambient temperature, or which are very volatile at that temperature.
-An organic compound that at 20°C has a vapor pressure of 0.01 kPa or more, or an equivalent volatility under the particular conditions of use - and a boiling point between 50 and 260°C - can be considered as a VOC.
+Volatile organic compounds- VOCs - or TVOCs - volatile organic compounds, are all those hydrocarbons present in a gaseous state at normal ambient temperature, or which are very volatile at that temperature.
+An organic compound that at 20°C has a vapor pressure of 0.01 kPa or more, or an equivalent volatility under the particular conditions of use - and a boiling point between 50 and 260°C - can be considered a VOC.

 VOCs are frequently released from solvents, paints and other products commonly used in buildings.
-TCOVs are total organic compounds, the sum of all VOCs measured in indoor air.
+TVOCs are total organic compounds, the sum of all VOCs measured in indoor air.

 2. Recommended levels

 There are more than 120,000 chemical substances and more than 12 million published compounds.
-Of these, only a small part is studied from a medical perspective and there are only limit values for about 500 in the occupational/professional field alone.
-In the area of housing, there is no specific regulation in the field of VOC pollution - beyond recommendations.
+Of these, only a small part is studied from a medical perspective and there are limit values for only about 500 in the occupational/professional environment.
+In the residential environment, there are no specific regulations regarding volatile organic compound pollution - beyond recommendations.

-For an overall assessment of total organic compounds, the total air concentration in ppb (parts per billion) or µg/m³ of a ratio of alcohols, aldehydes, ketones, amines, siloxanes, aromatic and aliphatic hydrocarbons is measured.
-Other compounds with a more critical health response, such as benzene, naphthalenes, cresols, or styrene, need to be studied on a case-by-case basis.
+For an overall assessment of total organic compounds, the total air concentration in ppb (parts per billion) or µg/m³ is measured for a ratio of alcohols, aldehydes, ketones, amines, siloxanes, aromatic and aliphatic hydrocarbons.
+Other compounds with a more critical health response, such as benzene, naphthalenes, cresols, or styrene, must be studied on a case-by-case basis.

 According to standards: